| Eligibility to Work in the UK

 Step 3 – Copy

-Finally, you must make a clear photocopy of each document in a format which cannot manually be altered and retain the copy securely: electronically or in hardcopy.
+Finally, you must make a clear photocopy of each document in a format which cannot manually be altered and retain the copy securely either electronically or in hardcopy.
 You must also retain a secure record of the date on which you made the check.
 Simply writing a date on the copy document does not, in itself, confirm that this is the actual date when the check was undertaken.
 If you write a date on the copy document, you must also record that this is the date on which you conducted the check.
 The date may be written on the document copy as follows: ‘the date on which this right to work check was made;[Insert date]’.

 You must copy and retain copies of:-